Isola delle Femmine: Connections to California

-Due mostly to economic conditions in the late 19th and early 20th centuries, large numbers of Italians emigrated from Italy, many to the United States and especially California.
-Those from Isola delle Femmine found three California cities attractive due to the good prospects of commercial fishing there as well as the mild climate closely resembling that of their birthplace.
+Due to economic conditions in the late 19th and early 20th centuries, large numbers of Italians emigrated to the United States, and California in particular.
+Those from Isola delle Femmine found three California cities attractive due to the prospects of commercial fishing and a climate closely resembling that of Isola delle Femmine.
 This started with immigration to Pittsburg, California followed by Martinez and later Monterey.
-This immigration continued throughout the 20th century and many present and past residents of these cities can trace their ancestors from this village in Sicily.
-The parents of famed baseball players Vince, Joe and Dom DiMaggio were born and raised in Isola delle Femmine.
-Other descendants have found success in many other fields.
+This immigration continued throughout the 20th century.
+The parents of baseball players Vince, Joe and Dom DiMaggio were born and raised in Isola delle Femmine.

-In commemoration of the ties of Pittsburg’s Sicilian settlers to fishing, Frank Vitale, a descendant of those immigrants, created a life size bronze Fisherman statue that stands at the Pittsburg Marina at the foot of Railroad Avenue with a plaque containing the names of its first Sicilian settlers.
-In 1992, through the efforts of a few Pittsburg descendants of immigrants from Isola delle Femmine, (including John Buffo) sister-city connection was established between these two cities.
-With the help of the sculptor and those involved with the Sister-City project, a copy of the same Fisherman statue now stands in Isola’s Piazza di Pittsburg.
-Encouraged by these efforts, an organization named Friends of Isola delle Femmine was formed with the purpose to further cultural and educational exchange between the two cities and to promote understanding by future generations of their ancestry.
-With the help of this same organization, Monterey became a sister city in 2017 followed by Martinez in 2019.
+In commemoration of the ties of Pittsburg’s Sicilian settlers to fishing, a life size bronze Fisherman statue that stands at the Pittsburg Marina at the foot of Railroad Avenue was built with a plaque containing the names of its first Sicilian settlers.
+In 1992, a sister-city connection was established between these two cities.
+To commemorate this, a copy of the Fisherman statue now stands in Isola’s Piazza di Pittsburg.
+Encouraged by these efforts, an organization named Friends of Isola delle Femminewas formed with the purpose to further cultural and educational exchange between the two cities and to promote understanding by future generations of their ancestry.
+Due to this organization's efforts, Monterey became a sister city in 2017, followed by Martinez in 2019.